 Funding pathways

 NHMRC offers a range of funding pathways, depending on your objectives, funding amount, timeframes and other preferences.
-A Partnering Decision Tree presents potential partners with options to assist in making a decision on the type of funding model to adopt (see downloads below).
+A Partnering Decision Tree presents potential partners with options to assist in making a decision on the type of funding model to adopt.
+NHMRC will provide advice on costs for our administrative services on a case-by-case basis, depending on the funding model you choose.

-Some common approaches together with their key characteristics are outlined below.
+Common approaches and their key characteristics are outlined below.

 1. Support a specific research project in partnership with researchers